- Target muscles: Quadriceps (Rectus Femoris, Vastus Lateralis, Vastus Medialis, Vastus Intermedius), Gluteus Maximus

 - As less weight can be used, this exercise is more suitable than other squatting exercises for people with knee problems.

 - The dumbbell box squat (or any type of box squat) is not suitable for beginners, who first have to learn how to perform the regular dumbbell and barbell squats.

 - The height of the box or bench that you use should allow you to descend until your thighs are at least parallel with the floor.

 - One benefit the dumbbell box squat has over the barbell box squat is that you can perform it anywhere with no need for a spotter.

-- See also the barbell front box squat.
+- See also the pistol box squat and the barbell front box squat.

 Dumbbell box squat videos

 In this first video, the demonstration of the dumbbell box squat is a little poor.
 The instructor seems to be actually sitting down instead of using the box only to tell him where to pause as he squats.